 Being undetectable doesn’t mean a person is cured of HIV, but it is an effective HIV prevention option.

 Some people living with HIV do not have undetectable viral loads.
-They can also have safer sex by choosing HIV prevention options like condoms and PrEP.
+They can also prevent transmission by using condoms with their partner, or their partner using PrEP.